 Understated is beautiful when it comes to decorating.
 Some meaningful decorations dotted through the house is nicer than congestion.
 I keep our Christmas decorations in shoe boxes inside a big wooden chest in the shed.
 When I pull them out in December I put away my normal everyday decorations into the same boxes for that month.
 Then the house still feels airy and we can see and appreciate the Christmas decorations more.

 Remember the meaning of the season.
 Christmas is about remembering when Jesus was born.
 Although he is God he came to earth in an extremely humble, no-fuss way being born to Joseph and Mary in a stable.
 He did not choose to be fancy or rich as he came for the broken and the lost and everyday people of this world.
 If we turn Christmas into a fancy and expensive event we miss the whole point of what we are celebrating.
-Let’s keep it meaningful and family oriented.
-Slower and simpler.
-Then it can be a special time.
-Beautiful.
+Let’s keep it meaningful, slower, simpler.
+Special.